Line of sight is a pretty simple concept for photographers.

 Perhaps a few examples to demonstrate this in action will show you how powerful this can be.

-This photo by Thgusstavo Santana uses line of site to draw your eye from the child to the leaf.
+This photo uses the line of sight to draw your eye from the woman to the edge of frame.

-This photo by Christina Morillo takes your eye from the woman to the computer.
+This photo takes your eye from the man to the bird.

 As you can see, it is a useful tool in the composition arsenal of a photographer and it’s one you should absolutely experiment with.